Where we covered this

 Game on?

-and China acting immediately together, and with the World Health Organization,
+immediately together, and with the World Health Organization, to combat the

-vigorous campaign for global support for the ideas, values, and problem-solving
+global support for the ideas, values, and problem-solving approaches that their

-approaches that their respective systems offer—with the outcome still to be
+respective systems offer, with the outcome still to be determined.

 For updates click homepage here